vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 ### Step 1 - Choose a native section to customize

 1. Choose the native section to be customized - [list of available native sections](./tbd-link)
-2. Navigate to `src/components/overrides` and create a new file named after the native section
+2. Navigate to `src/components/overrides` and create a new file named after the native section.
+For example, if you chose the `ProductDetails` section for customization, create a new file named `ProductDetails.tsx` under the `src/components/overrides` directory.

 eg. Consider you chose the `ProductDetails` section to customize.
 Create a new file named `ProductDetails.tsx` under the `src/components/overrides` directory.